Syntax and semantics¶

 r2: torque must be equal to 0 NM

-.
-Instead, it is the subject of conditions c1
+convert-power.
+Instead, it is the subject of conditions c1 and c2.
+This

-, is conditionally dependent on the value of motor-control-signal
+convert-power, is conditionally dependent on the value of motor-control-signal.

 must be provided.